 - May 2008 - Archives and You conference and workshops (Regina) - organized by CCA with SCAA

-- August 2008 - Introduction to Managing Archival Sound and Moving Image Materials (Saskatoon) (Bill Wagner, SAB and Brock Silversides)
+- August 2008 - Introduction to Managing Archival Sound and Moving Image Materials (Saskatoon) Bill Wagner, Provincial Archives of Saskatchewan and Brock Silversides

 - March 2009 - NADP workshop (Saskatoon) (Jeff O'Brien, City of Saskatoon Archivist)